 When you drive north from the Langslett turnoff and through the tunnel at Sørkjosfjellet, you will arrive in Sørkjosen.
 You will spot a small marina and the På Taket Café, where you have a coffee or a bite to eat while enjoying the view of the fjord.

 Reisafjord Hotel is beautifully situated by the marina.
-Henriksen Gjestestue and North of Lyngen Apartments are also situated in Sørkjosen.
+Henriksen Gjestestue are also situated in Sørkjosen.

 Photo: Reisafjord Hotel

 Sørkjosen also has an airport with daily flights to Tromsø (TOS), Hammerfest (HFT) and Kirkenes (KKN).